OFS/opae-sdk/plugin/README.md

 Once the plugin is configured, the plugin loader calls back into the plugin's opaePluginInitialize() entry point.
 If initialization is successful, the plugin loader begins resolving API entry points.
 Each API entry point from the plugin is placed into the plugin's adapter table.
-The adapter table for the plugin is then returned to the plugin manager, where it is associated with the plugin in the manager's internal data structures.
+The adapter table for the plugin is then returned to the Plugin Manager, where it is associated with the plugin in the manager's internal data structures.